Coal in Australia: Protests against coal

 One of the first protests against coal development occurred to the south of Sydney in the early 1970s.
 Clutha Development wanted to build a new coal loading facility at Coalcliff.
 Coal was to be stored in heaps along the coast.
 Local activist, Judy Gjedsted, organised protests which successfully ended the proposal.

 In November 2021, anti-coal protestors led by Blockade Australia disrupted activity at the world’s largest coal terminal, the Port of Newcastle, by abseilling from equipment and obstructing railway tracks.
 The protests lasted for 10 days and 17 people were arrested.
+Coordinated action by Blockade Australia in June 2023 saw ports in Newcastle, Brisbane and Melbourne targeted.
+In April 2023, about 50 people caused a train loaded with coal to come to a halt at Newcastle.
+Some of the protestors then climbed on top of a carriage loaded with coal, remaining there for almost three hours.

 The Carmichael mine run by Adani Group, planned since 2012 and opened in 2021, drew national and international opposition, both from climate activists and traditional owners.
 In August 2019, the government extinguished 1,385 hectares of Wangan and Jaggalingou native title in order to grant Adani title to the land.
 Protestor activity at the mine has included 40 people blocking the entrance of the mine, with two chaining themselves to a drum of reinforced concrete.

+In November 2023, one of the largest protests against coal and fossil fuels in Australia took place in Newcastle.
+A 30-hour blockade consisting of kayaks, surfboards and pontoons across a shipping channel blocked coal exports from the port.
+The occupation was organised by Rising Tide.
+More than 100 people were arrested after staying longer than an agreed deadline.